 raster_to_vector_polygons()

-Fill depressions planchon and darboux
+Fill depressions planchon and darboux [link]

 This tool can be used to fill all of the depressions in a digital elevation model (DEM) and to remove the flat areas using the Planchon and Darboux (2002) method.
 This is a common pre-processing step required by many flow-path analysis tools to ensure continuous flow from each grid cell to an outlet located along the grid edge.
 This tool is currently not the most efficient depression-removal algorithm available in WhiteboxTools; FillDepressions and BreachDepressionsLeastCost are both more efficient and often produce better, lower-impact results.